Today, I'm sharing how to make these 10 delicious fall cookies from 1 dough. Enjoy the amazing season with these fun cookies!

 📌 Frequently Asked Questions

-Yes, totally!
+Yes!
 You can even add different extracts to each cookie dough.
 Have fun with other flavors like matcha powder, vegetable powder, fruit zest, etc. The possibilities are limitless!

-📌 Learn how to make them visually!
+📌 VIDEO: Watch how to make It!

 To see all the steps visually and get a better understanding of all, check out the video tutorial: